ashleymelendezmota/healthcare-in-different-states/README.md

-# Healthcare in Diffrent States
+# Healthcare in Different States

 This project analyzes healthcare costs related to chest pain diagnoses across different US states.
 Using a hospital charges dataset, we explore cost distributions, variations by state, and identify trends and outliers.